 Which Awarding Bodies are A-Levels available with?

-We offer A-Levels with AQA, Cambridge (CIE), Edexcel (Pearson) and OCR.
+We offer A-Levels with AQA, Cambridge (Cambridge International), Edexcel (Pearson) and OCR.
 With some of our courses, we offer the subject from two different awarding bodies and you are free to choose which Awarding Body you wish to exam with.

 Do I get a tutor with my course?